 Sgt.
-James William Griffin was born on January 12, 1912, in Chicago.
-He grew up at 6733 North Bosworth Avenue and was the son of Judge John J. Griffin & Alice McCabe-Griffin.
+James William Griffin was born on January 12, 1915, in Chicago and was the son of Judge John J. Griffin & Alice McCabe-Griffin.
 His father was a Cook County, Illinois, circuit court judge.
-With his three brothers and sister, he grew up on the northwest side of Chicago.
+He grew up at 6733 North Bosworth Avenue with his three brothers and his sister.

 Jim attended St. Jerome’s Catholic School, and for high school, he attended Campion Prep, a Catholic Prep School, in Prarie du Chien, Wisconsin.
 He graduated in 1933 and attended DePaul University in Chicago.
 He was a highly decorated Chicago Police Detective working in the Summerdale Police Station on the north side of Chicago.